open-power/snap/hardware/doc/Bitstream_flashing.md

 ```
 # How to build the factory ("golden") bitstream image

-All supported FPGA cards have at least two flash partitions for the FPGA bitstream.
-The *user* partition is loaded by default on power-on.
-The FPGA loader will automatically load the *factory* partition if loading the user partition fails.
-That may happen if the flashing process for the user partition was interrupted, or if the flash device on the card or the bitstream file used for flashing got corrupted.
 Normally there is no need to update the factory bitstream, because its main purpose is to allow to program the user partition of the flash safely again.
 It may also be used to test if the card is still functioning correctly with a known good bitstream.
 Therefore, when that test functionality or the software interface changes, the factory bitstream may have to be updated, too.
 To build a factory bitstream, set `FACTORY_IMAGE=TRUE` and proceed with the image build as usual.
 ```bash
   export FACTORY_IMAGE=TRUE
   make clean config image
 ```
 The output bitstream file names will have `_FACTORY` appended.
-Note the environment variable change requires the `make clean` step to come into effect.
+***Note*** the environment variable change requires the `make clean` step to come into effect.

 # Initial programming of a blank or bricked card